stigmergic-org/dapprank/src/pages/dappspec.md

 - `dappspec`: The version of the DappSpec specification being used.
 - `repository`: URL of the source code repository for the dapp, typically a git repository.
 - `preserveHistory`: Indicates how many historical versions pinning services should maintain.
 A value of -1 means all history should be preserved.
-- `dservice`: Information about the dapp's own decentralized backend service.
+- `dservices`: Information about the dapp's own decentralized backend service.
-  - `endpoints`: List of URLs for the backend service implemented by this dapp.
+  - `self`: List of URLs for the backend service implemented by this dapp.
-  - `serviceWorkerProxy`: Indicates if the app can act as a proxy to the endpoints using a service worker.
+  - `serviceWorker`: Indicates if the app can act as a proxy to the dservice endpoints using a service worker.
-- `externalDservices`: List of ENS names for external decentralized services the dapp depends on.
+  - `external`: List of ENS names for external decentralized services the dapp depends on.
 - `chains`: Blockchain configuration organized by chain ID.
   - `rpcs`: List of RPC URLs the dapp uses for each chain.
   - `bundlers`: List of EIP-4337 bundler URLs the dapp uses.